thiagovsk/neovim_ruby/README.md

 Steps to install:
-1 - Put the files of this repository on your home folder, following the path structure.
+1 - Put the files of this repository on your home folder, following the path structure of this repository.

 2- install silversearcher: